Investing in People. Preparing for Future Jobs.

 - Closing Achievement Gaps: Increasing access to postsecondary education can bolster educational and economic success.
 We will focus our resources to eliminate barriers for students who are underrepresented on the pathways to success.

 - Listening: Context matters.
 There is no “one size fits all” solution for postsecondary completion.
 Success in North Carolina’s urban communities is different than success in our rural communities.
-We pledge to listen intently to statewide experts, local leaders, nonprofit organizations and individuals who have found unique solutions for their communities.
+We pledge to listen intently to local leaders, nonprofit organizations, state and national experts, and individuals who have found unique solutions for their communities.

 - Collaborating Across Sectors: No one sector has all the tools to succeed.
 We want to forge collaborations with business, public and private education, funders and nonprofits that are committed to the success of all students.